joembedded/Spacebee/readme.md

 The range of SWARM data transmission is interesting: Under good conditions, the modem can track a spacbee for up to about 8 minutes.
 In this time, the satellite covers almost 4000 km!
 Communication takes place in the VHF band at about 140 MHz and a LoRa-based transmission system is used.

-A maximum of 90 minutes (but usually much earlier) after a Spacbee has received a message from the modem, it is sent to the hive via a ground station.
+A maximum of 90 minutes (but usually much earlier) after a Spacbee has received a message from the modem, it is sent to the Hive via a ground station.

-For the downlink, i.e. data from the hive to the modem, the hive uses the (known) GPS position of the modem to transmit to one of the next passing Spacbees.
+For the downlink, i.e. data from the Hive to the modem, the Hive uses the (known) GPS position of the modem to transmit to one of the next passing Spacbees.
 Therefore, this can sometimes take a little longer (often in the range of 2-12 hours).
 But uplink is the more important direction anyway.

 ### How to send a simple message with the SparkFun M138 GUI: